 While arriving at a price, it is imperative to factor in what are the rights you are handing over to your clients.
 As a wedding photographer, you may choose to charge more if your client wants full copyright to their images and do not wish their photographs to be featured in your portfolio.
 You can charge slightly less if the photographs are helping you build your portfolio or if you are giving out a print for single-time use.

 Pricing of images also depends on their usage.
 For example, an image shot for an advertisement to be run in a small local magazine will be much lesser than if that same image was to be used in an advertisement in a national daily.

 Collect Appropriate Taxes

 Make sure you are charging appropriate taxes on top of your pricing to your clients.
-If you are providing an all-inclusive pricing, make sure that your calculations include taxes that will have to be paid on the total price.
+If you are providing all-inclusive pricing, make sure that your calculations include taxes that will have to be paid on the total price.
 You don't want to end up paying taxes from your own pocket and wipe away your profits when filling the annual tax.